mllrr96/Medusa-Admin-Flutter/README.md

 ## NOTE
 I am new to programming so expect to see some old spaghetti code or weird implemetation, I'm glad to take notes from expercined devs and fix my code

-## How to use
+##  Installation

-Make sure to [install flutter](https://docs.flutter.dev/get-started/install) before trying build the app :)

-### Building apk or ipa
+Add [Flutter](https://docs.flutter.dev/get-started/install) to your machine

+Open this project folder with Terminal/CMD and run flutter packages get

-Change the baseUrl (found in "lib/core/utils/strings.dart" ) to your backend URL and run the command
+Change the baseUrl (found in "lib/core/utils/strings.dart" ) to your backend URL

-For Android

-    flutter build apk

-For iOS

-    flutter build ipa
-Note: to build ipa file you need to have a mac

-This will build (apk or ipa) file to install on your device

-### Installing to device

-#### For android
-Copy the generated apk file located in "build/app/outputs/flutter-apk/app-release.apk" to your device and install it

-#### For iOS
-TODO
+Run flutter run to build and run the debug app on your emulator/phone

 ## Features
 - [x] View and update store settings ( Regions, Return reasons, sales channels etc)